All times are listed in Eastern Time.

-May Yuan, SECD Lab Project Director, Youth Social-Emotional and Purpose, Piscataway, New Jersey
+May Yuan, SECD Lab Project Director, Youth Social-Emotional and Purpose, Rutgers University, Piscataway, New Jersey

 Promoting, teaching, fostering and applying growth mindset, social emotional learning and mindfulness principles and practices across preK-3 builds a more equitable future.
 When we introduce and teach young learners about their brains, how they work and how they transform as a result of their energy and effort, we are growing their power and potential.
 We are teaching them neuroscience, equity and asset-based views of intelligence, skills, abilities and talents.
 In this workshop, we will explore how growth mindset and SEL translate into practice across preK-3 learning environments and its impact on young learners, preK-3 care and education professionals.

 Kendra Coates, Director, Mindset and SEL, High Desert Education Service District, and Growing Early Mindsets (GEM) Author, Mindset Works, Bend, Oregon